 Possibility #2: Options are exercised.

-Options will be exercised if the stock price goes below the strike price at expiration date.
+Options will be exercised if the stock price goes below the strike price at the expiration date.

 So, what happens when the options get exercised?